sdd/kiddo/README.md

 * `global_allocate` **(NIGHTLY)** -  When enabled Kiddo will use the unstable allocator_api feature within [`ImmutableKdTree`](`immutable::float::kdtree::ImmutableKdTree`) to get a slight performance improvement when allocating space for leaves.
 * `simd` **(NIGHTLY)** - enables some hand-written SIMD intrinsic code within [`ImmutableKdTree`](`immutable::float::kdtree::ImmutableKdTree`) that may improve performance (currently only on the nearest_one method when using `f64`)
 * `f16` - enables usage of `f16` from the `half` crate for float trees.
+* `csv` and `las` features are only required for building some of the examples.
+* `tracing` feature is enabled by default and adds some tracing output.
+* `modified_van_emde_boas`: disabled by default.
+Enabling will switch the stem node ordering from Eytzinger to a modified Van Emde Boas ordering that may in some circumstances be slightly faster.

+## v5.x

+Version 5 bundles a complete re-write of [`ImmutableKdTree`](`immutable::float::kdtree::ImmutableKdTree`) alongside some rationalization of feature names and a change of type of the `max_qty` parameter present in some query methods from `usize` to `NonZero<usize>`.

+### `ImmutableKdTree` rewrite

+Many people had previously unsuccessfully tried to use `ImmutableKdTree` with data containing many points that have the same value on one or more of their axes, for example point cloud data containing many points on a flat axis-aligned plane.
+The v5 rewrite of `ImmutableKdTree` experiences none of these kinds of problems and can be safely used no matter what your data looks like.
+Query performance is in many cases faster than the prior version, but sometimes slightly slower - your mileage may vary but differences in query performance is pretty small.
+Construction performance is considerably improved, with up to a 2x speedup, with the improvement becoming more pronounced as the tree size increases.
+Memory efficiency is slightly better also.

+### Modified van Emde Boas Stem Ordering

+The experimental `modified_van_emde_boas` feature allows an alternative stem node ordering mode to be enabled.
+This mode is more cache-friendly.
+Under the standard Eytzinger ordering, a new cache line will be fetched for almost every level traversed within the stem nodes beyond the third level.
+The Modified van Emde Boas ordering is more cache efficient - meaning that on CPU architectures with a 64-byte cache line (ie almost all of them in servers, desktops and laptops), a cache line needs fetching only once every 3 stem levels for f64, and every 4 levels for f32.
+On architectures with a 128-byte cache lines (some Apple M3 and newer at the moment), this is every 4 levels for f64 and every 5 levels for f32.
+The downside is that logic to calculate the next stem index is significantly more complex than with the Eytzinger layout, requiring around 10 integer ops (one being a divide) vs just one integer op (a shift) for Eytzinger.
+Right now the performance when using `modified_van_emde_boas` is between 1% faster and 5% slower than standard, at least on the machines that I've tested it on.
+I'd love to hear how it fares on a machine with a 128-byte cache line width, if anyone cares to try it.
+I'm continuing to work on the performance of this and perhaps one day it may end up faster than Eytzinger if I can optimise the logic well enough - the initial implementation required 24 operations, so progress has been made.

+### Feature name changes

+It was pointed out in https://github.com/sdd/kiddo/issues/159 that it was necessary to anable both `rkyv` and `serialize_rkyv` features to use Rkyv serialization.
+I took the opportunity of the major version bump to rationalize the feature names to make them easier to use.
+`serialize_rkyv` has been removed and now only `rkyv` feature is needed to enable Rkyv serialization.
+`serialize` has been renamed to `serde` in line with ecosystem conventions.
+`half` has been renamed to `f16` for clarity.

+### `max_qty` Changed to `NonZero<usize>`

+It was noted by [@ezrasingh](https://github.com/sdd/kiddo/issues/168#issuecomment-2335183999) that specifying `max_qty` as zero in version 4.2.1 alongside `sorted = false` resulted in a panic.
+Since requesting a `max_qty` of zero makes no sense, and to avoid adding a run-time check, the type of `max_qty` has been changed to `NonZero<usize>` to make this a compile-time check instead.

 ## v3.x